VGovindarajan/CsLox/README.md

 ﻿# CsLox Interpreter

-This project is an C# implementation of the Java code in [Crafting Interpreters book](https://craftinginterpreters.com/)
+This project is an C# implementation of the Java code in [Crafting Interpreters](https://craftinginterpreters.com/) book.